 Results for mass normalized (Kd) and surface area normalized (Ksa) sorption of Ra onto sodium montmorillonite are plotted in figures 1 and 2.
 With the exception of ferrihydrite at pH 9, the total extent of sorption to montmorillonite is larger than iron (hydr)oxides over all pH values regardless of normalization.
 Also, a comparatively weaker pH dependence is observed for montmorillonite sorption.
 This result implies that the dominant mechanism controlling montmorillonite sorption is not complexation with pH dependent surface (edge) functional groups, but rather exchange of Ra with clay interlayer cations.
 Unlike with the iron (hydr)oxides, the Kd and Ksa values were larger by nearly an order of magnitude compared to previous studies, in spite of similar background solution composition.13,2715,20 Those used a high solid-solution ratio (3000-50000 mg solid/L) but resulted in less sorption compared to the sorption results found here, which used only a 300 mg/L solid-solution ratio.15,21 The CEC of the clay used here (84.4 meq/100g, clay minerals society) falls within the range of those other studies (76.4-120 meq/100g), as does the surface area (50.2 m2/g, table S1 compared to 31.82-97.42 m2/g from clay minerals society).20 Given the similar experimental conditions, one would expect that Kd values would also be similar.
-This discrepancy may be explained by the mineralogical differences that are not readily captured by these common sorption parameters, as this study and the previous studies each used a different type of montmorillonite (here, STx-1b, Tamamura, SWy-2, Ames, SAz-1).
-For these different clays, structural variations driven by differences in mineral composition and isomorphic substitutions can drive differences in Ra affinity for surface and interlayer sites.
-Thus, one possible explanation for the discrepancies in Kd/Ksa values is that the clay minerals society reported structure for the clay used here may have fewer isomorphic substitutions that readily compete with Ra (Mn, Mg), resulting in Ra more readily exchanging with interlayer cations.20 Further investigation, however, is necessary to elucidate how specific observable differences (in structure, composition, etc.) between clays result in variations can impact Ra sorption.
+This discrepancy may be explained by mineralogical differences that are not readily captured by these common sorption parameters, as this study and the previous studies each used a different type of montmorillonite (here, STx-1b, Tamamura, SWy-2, Ames, SAz-1).
+For example, structural variation, including the extent of isomorphic substitution, will drive differences in Ra affinity for surface and interlayer sites.
+20